Skip to article frontmatterSkip to article content

 Implicitly, there’s a rough analogy/correspondence where benchmark is to one-shot inference call as eval is to agent.
 If you don’t know what I mean by this, just keep reading.
 It will become clear!

-The challenge with eval graders is reliability: LLM-as-a-judge can be inconsistent or biased, unit tests may have incomplete coverage, and human evaluation is expensive and subjective.
-Traditional benchmarks sidestep this by shipping explicit ground truth answers—but this limits the complexity of tasks we can evaluate, since constructing ground truth becomes increasingly difficult for open-ended or creative problems.
+The challenge with eval graders is reliability, and to a lesser extent cost: LLM-as-a-judge can be inconsistent or biased, unit tests may have incomplete coverage, and human evaluation is expensive and subjective.
+Traditional benchmarks sidestep this by shipping explicit ground truth answers.
+But this limits the complexity of tasks we can evaluate, since constructing ground truth becomes increasingly difficult for open-ended or creative problems.

 Reinforcement learning (RL) trains agents by rewarding desired behaviors and penalizing undesired ones through interaction with an environment.
 Since RLHF, we’ve been using RL in posttraining, which is distinguished from the gradient descent steps (known now as pretraining).
 In RLHF, humans grade model outputs, and these grades become rewards that shape the model’s behavior through policy gradient methods like PPO.